 Oxygen & Climbing Gear Support

-- 3 oxygen bottles per climber with mask and regulator
+- 5 oxygen bottles per climber with mask and regulator

-- 1 oxygen bottle for each Sherpa
+- 3 oxygen bottles for each Sherpa

 - Emergency oxygen system at Base Camp